PSquare-Lab/PSquare-Lab.github.io/_pages/people.md

 **Existing IITR UG & PG:** If you are a current IIT Roorkee undergraduate or postgraduate student, write to me [here](mailto:pareek@ee.iitr.ac.in).
 You can also visit me at my office: 214A, East Wing, EE Building, preferably with prior appointment.
 I have exciting opportunities to work on projects related to machine learning and quantum computing applications for power system analysis, optimization and other engineering projects.

+**Internship Opportunities for External Students:** I have limited opportunities for summer internships in the upcoming summer for projects related to machine learning applications in power system analysis, optimization, and other engineering domains.
+Students from outside IIT Roorkee can reach out to me at [here](mailto:pareek@ee.iitr.ac.in) for more details.
+Early movers get priority consideration!

 **Some Relevent Resources:**

 - Seminar Series : [enOPTIMAL](https://wdvorkin.github.io/enoptimal/), [DTU PES Summer School](https://www.youtube.com/@dtulecturesonpowerenergysy8133/videos), ...